 Would you enjoy helping with a time of worship at the nursing homes?
 Nameoki UMC has a monthly ministry and would love more people to come help provide a time of worship (music, scripture, devotion, prayer).
 If you would like to help with any part or all, please contact Jake Hinterser through the church office.

-Be sure to Invite Children and Youth on the 2nd and 4th Sundays for Fun, Discipleship, Fellowship, Music and Snacks!
+Be sure to Invite Children and Youth each Sunday for Fun, Discipleship, Fellowship, Music and Snacks!
+Everyone is welcome!

 K – 4th Grades – Gospel Light